-It was for good reason that Secretary Gates sought to reduce the level of staff augmentees.
-The work should be done by the civil servants.

-And one way to change the situation would be to 4 prohibit anybody from retiring from the military, as well 5 6 as any retiring DoD civilian, from serving in a staff 7 augmentation position for 5 years after retirement.
-Too 8 many folks flip their badges.
-Friday, they are a 9 Government official or a military person.
-Monday, they are 10 working for a contractor back at the same job, back with 11 the same colleagues.
-Now, come on.

-Given the cost of DoD's civilian workforce and its 12 13 acknowledged lack of efficiency -- again, it is not me, 14 Secretary of Defense -- it might have been expected that the proposed fiscal 2018 budget as well as the 2017 budget 15 16 amendment would call for a reduction in civilian end 17 strength.
-But even though the Trump administration is proposing cuts to the Federal civilian workforce, it has 18 19 not identified any reductions in the DoD workforce, not the 20 \$54 billion increase in 2018 or the \$25 billion amendment 21 for 2017.

-It is true that there is a hiring freeze and, combined with anticipated retirements, there could be some reduction in civilian levels.
-But the proposed increases in 2018 could well result in a higher civilian force should the www.aldersonreporting.com freeze be lifted.
-And even if the freeze is not lifted, civilian personnel levels may not or probably will not decline significantly.
+- 1 It was for good reason that Secretary Gates sought to - 2 reduce the level of staff augmentees.
+The work should be - 3 done by the civil servants. - 4 And one way to change the situation would be to - 5 prohibit anybody from retiring from the military, as well - 6 as any retiring DoD civilian, from serving in a staff - 7 augmentation position for 5 years after retirement.
+Too - 8 many folks flip their badges.
+Friday, they are a - 9 Government official or a military person.
+Monday, they are - 10 working for a contractor back at the same job, back with - 11 the same colleagues.
+Now, come on. - 12 Given the cost of DoD's civilian workforce and its - 13 acknowledged lack of efficiency -- again, it is not me, - 14 Secretary of Defense -- it might have been expected that - 15 the proposed fiscal 2018 budget as well as the 2017 budget - 16 amendment would call for a reduction in civilian end - 17 strength.
+But even though the Trump administration is - 18 proposing cuts to the Federal civilian workforce, it has - 19 not identified any reductions in the DoD workforce, not the - 20 \$54 billion increase in 2018 or the \$25 billion amendment - 21 for 2017. - It is true that there is a hiring freeze and, combined - 23 with anticipated retirements, there could be some reduction - 24 in civilian levels.
+But the proposed increases in 2018 - 25 could well result in a higher civilian force should the

-The only way to do it is through a targeted effort, 4 and that is something that Congressman Ken Calvert has 5 6 proposed in his REDUCE Act, which stands for -- it is a 7 heck of an acronym -- Rebalance for Effective Defense 8 Uniformed and Civilian Employees Act.
-He has been 9 proposing it for the last several years because what it 10 would do is limit full-time positions in DoD in each year 11 of fiscal years 2024 to 2028 to a number of not greater than 85 percent of the number of such positions as of 12 September 30th of 2018.
-13

-And to begin the process, the bill would authorize the Secretary to offer separation incentive early retirement payments to civilian employees.
-But if he does not hit the right number, he can reduce force and reduce personnel involuntarily.
-The act would also cap Senior Executive Service at 1,000 personnel.

-Now, not surprisingly, this bill has been opposed bitterly by the Civil Service unions that represent DoD civilians.
-The unions have been a major stumbling block in the way of Civil Service reform.
-They want to see no changes in the '78 Civil Service Reform Act, which, among other things, enabled civil servants to unionize.
+- 1 freeze be lifted.
+And even if the freeze is not lifted, - 2 civilian personnel levels may not or probably will not - 3 decline significantly. - 4 The only way to do it is through a targeted effort, - 5 and that is something that Congressman Ken Calvert has - 6 proposed in his REDUCE Act, which stands for -- it is a - 7 heck of an acronym -- Rebalance for Effective Defense - 8 Uniformed and Civilian Employees Act.
+He has been - 9 proposing it for the last several years because what it - 10 would do is limit full-time positions in DoD in each year - of fiscal years 2024 to 2028 to a number of not greater - 12 than 85 percent of the number of such positions as of - 13 September 30th of 2018. - And to begin the process, the bill would authorize the - 15 Secretary to offer separation incentive early retirement - 16 payments to civilian employees.
+But if he does not hit the - 17 right number, he can reduce force and reduce personnel - 18 involuntarily.
+The act would also cap Senior Executive - 19 Service at 1,000 personnel. - Now, not surprisingly, this bill has been opposed - 21 bitterly by the Civil Service unions that represent DoD - 22 civilians.
+The unions have been a major stumbling block in - 23 the way of Civil Service reform.
+They want to see no - 24 changes in the '78 Civil Service Reform Act, which, among - 25 other things, enabled civil servants to unionize.